OWASP/www-chapter-houston/index.md

 This will be an informal meeting where people on the west side can get together for a little bit.
 No formal agenda but hopefully we can find volunteers who are willing to start leading events.

-If you would like to host something similar in your part of town, please add your recommendations in the comments.

 Main Event is family friendly, so you can combine the meeting with some family game time.

 24401 Katy Freeway, Katy, TX 77494